Unconventional hybrid-order topological insulators

 {\it Acknowledgements.}---We thank Dr. Zhi-Xiong Li and Prof. Xiong-Jun Liu for the helpful discussions.
 W. Jia is supported by the National Natural Science Foundation of China (Grant No. 12404318), the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2024-jdzx06), the Natural Science Foundation of Gansu Province (No. 22JR5RA389), and the ‘111 Center’ under Grant No. B20063.
 X. Kong is supported by the Fundamental Research Funds for the Central Universities (No. N25LPY025).

 \onecolumngrid

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}

-In this Supplementary Material, we provide the details of effective surface Hamiltonians in Sec.~I. We show the more applications of the surface theory in Sec.~II.
-We also provide the details of circuit-based scheme for the inversion-symmetric HyOTIs in Sec.~III.
-We finally show the completely numerical results of the tight-binding model of bismuth with additional mass terms in Sec.~IV.
+In this Supplementary Material, we provide the instruction of surface theory for a $4$D HyOTI in Sec.~I. We further provide the details of effective surface Hamiltonians of 3D inversion-symmetric HyOTI in Sec.~II.
+We show the more applications of the surface theory in Sec.~III.
+We also provide the details of circuit-based scheme for inversion-symmetric HyOTIs in Sec.~IV.
+We finally show the completely numerical results of the tight-binding model of bismuth with additional mass terms in Sec.~V.